 Bread Machine Challah

-I first shared this bread machine challah recipe over two years ago, when I was just starting the blog.
+I first shared this bread machine challah recipe back in 2008, when I was just starting the blog.

 So much has changed since December of 2010 – including the number of egg yolks in my challah recipe!